Introduction

 1. Selling Fair Trade as a Premium Without Explaining Why

 If you just charge more without telling the story, customers may feel cheated.
 Always communicate the value: better quality, ethical sourcing, and environmental stewardship.
+Use in-store videos or QR codes linking to the farm.

 2. Poor Positioning on the Menu

 Hiding fair trade options in small print or behind the counter kills upsell potential.
 Feature them prominently with descriptive language like “Single-Origin Fair Trade Organic.”
+Use a spotlight or a separate section.

 3. Inconsistent Training